jlizen/aws-lambda-rust-runtime/README.md

 - [![Docs](https://docs.rs/lambda-extension/badge.svg)](https://docs.rs/lambda-extension) **`lambda-extension`** is a library that makes it easy to write Lambda Runtime Extensions in Rust.
 - [![Docs](https://docs.rs/aws_lambda_events/badge.svg)](https://docs.rs/aws_lambda_events) **`lambda-events`** is a library with strongly-typed Lambda event structs in Rust.
 - [![Docs](https://docs.rs/lambda_runtime_api_client/badge.svg)](https://docs.rs/lambda_runtime_api_client) **`lambda-runtime-api-client`** is a shared library between the lambda runtime and lambda extension libraries that includes a common API client to talk with the AWS Lambda Runtime API.

-The Rust runtime client is an experimental package.
-It is subject to change and intended only for evaluation purposes.

 ## Getting started